raganwald/presentations/optimism-mindset.md

 ^ After explaining how to predict whether people are optimistic or pessimistic based on their explanations, the book  goes on to explain how to use cognitive behavioural therapy to change the way you explain things to yourself.

-^ I am not a psychologist, I cannot teach you cognitive therapy at all, much less in thirty minutes.
+^ I am not a psychologist, I cannot teach you cognitive therapy at all, much less in less than an hour.
 So please, read the book and follow the exercises.
 And I mean, *follow the exercises*.

 ---